 Continue stringing the eggs until you have the length of garland you want.
 You will want to have an even number of eggs.
 When I found an egg that was difficult to pass through, I placed the tip of my scissors into one of the holes, and twisted the scissors a few times to widen the hole.
 I had to do this many times, but it didn’t affect the look of my Easter egg garland.

 Now you’ll need to tie off the other end.
-Add about 4″ from the end of the fist egg, and cut it off.
+Add about 8-12″ from the end of the fist egg and cut it off.
 Tie this end off just like you did with the other.
 I ended up cutting only 4″ off, and that was definitely not enough.
 Since making this and making other garlands, I’ve learned to leave quite a bit of twine at the end to twist around whatever I’m hanging it from.

 Make a bow